The Clusters view shows cluster topology as a tree view. In the image above, a cluster named

 When Studio exits, it automatically stops and removes any nodes it started in that session.
 No explicit action is required to either create or destroy a cluster and its member nodes.
 When all nodes in a cluster are removed, the cluster is destroyed.
 A StreamBase Application is active as long as a cluster is active and has at least one node installed and running.
 When all nodes in a cluster are stopped and removed, the application is removed.

 The Clusters view's toolbar buttons are convenient shortcuts for their epadmin counterpart commands, such as epadmin stop node and epadmin remove node.
-To understand the use and need for these buttons, you must understand the node lifecycle for StreamBase Runtime nodes.
+To understand how to use these buttons, you must understand the node lifecycle for StreamBase Runtime nodes.

-Do not use these Clusters view buttons to terminate a normally running fragment!
+Do not use these Clusters view buttons to terminate a normally running fragment or application!

 In the normal Studio workflow, you rarely need to use the Clusters View toolbar buttons.
 Studio creates and starts nodes automatically, then stops and removes the nodes it opened when Studio shuts down.